dhanjyoti/React-step-by-step/React_Notes/react_note.md

 # `Key`
--> In React, a key is a special attribute that you can include when rendering a list of elements, such as an array of components or DOM elements.
-The key is used by React to help it identify each element in the list uniquely and efficiently update the list when changes occur.
-Keys are essential for optimizing the rendering performance and behavior of lists in React.
+-> In React, a key is a special attribute that we can include when rendering a list of elements, such as an array of components or DOM elements.
+The key is used by React to help it identify each element in the list uniquely and efficiently update the list when changes occur. `Keys` are essential for optimizing the rendering performance and behavior of lists in React.

-Here are some key points to understand about keys in React:
+Here are some key points to understand about `keys` in React:

-Uniqueness: Keys must be unique among the siblings of the same parent.
+Uniqueness: `Keys` must be unique among the siblings of the same parent.
 In other words, within a list of elements, each key should be different.

-Stability: React expects keys to be stable across re-renders.
+Stability: React expects `keys` to be stable across re-renders.
 This means that the key of an element should not change between renders, especially if the element retains its position in the list.

-Performance: Keys help React identify which elements have changed, been added, or been removed in a list.
+Performance: `Keys` help React identify which elements have changed, been added, or been removed in a list.
 This allows React to update the DOM efficiently by reusing existing elements and minimizing re-rendering.

-Reconciliation: React uses keys to perform a process called "reconciliation," which determines how to update the UI when the underlying data changes.
-Keys help React maintain a mapping between the elements in the virtual DOM and their corresponding elements in the real DOM.
+Reconciliation: React uses `keys` to perform a process called "reconciliation," which determines how to update the UI when the underlying data changes. `Keys` help React maintain a mapping between the elements in the virtual DOM and their corresponding elements in the real DOM.

                     Chapter 4- Events

 # 1. Events
 -> In React, `Events` are interactions or actions that occur in the user interface, such as clicks, keystrokes, and mouse movements.
 React provides a way to handle these events using event handlers or event listeners.
 Event handling in React is similar to handling events in traditional JavaScript, but with some key differences due to React's synthetic event system and its one-way data flow.

 Here are the fundamental concepts of handling events in React: